Raising children is tough but it can also be extremely rewarding.

 Love cannot spoil children.
 Only things we do or give in the name of love, or even worst, in place of love, may do that.

 Showing affections to children helps create secure attachment and allows them to build an internal working model of loving relationships.
-This will have tremendous impact on how they relate to others, especially in adulthood.
+This will have a tremendous impact on how they relate to others, especially in adulthood.

 There are many healthy ways to show your love.
 Here are some examples that will not spoil your child.